ericka-howard/flatfish_2020/README.md

 ## Bering Sea Flatfish

-Visualization of NOAA RACE Eastern Bering Sea Shelf Survey Data focusing on:
-Alaska plaice, yellowfin sole, northern rock sole, and flathead sole.
+**This project investigates the NOAA RACE Eastern Bering Sea Shelf Survey Data through data visualization, focusing on: Alaska plaice, yellowfin sole, northern rock sole, and flathead sole.
+Find the report [here](https://github.com/erickabsmith/flatfish_2020/blob/master/results/Summary_Report.pdf).**

+Things to note:

-All code used to obtain results is included in the analysis folder.
+* All code producing results can be found in the `analysis` folder.
+* The `work_sessions` folder is almost exclusively for work documentation and notes.
-Data is not included in this repository and must be accessed independently.
+* Data must be accessed independently.
-Exploratory work sessions can be found in work_sessions, but are unpolished and not intended for anything other than notekeeping.
+* `_wc` is used in file names to distinguish plots that compare warm and cold years from `_mhw` which denotes plots comparing extreme marine heat wave years.